Rickyy-Sam07/Linear-Regression/README.md

 - `cars.csv`: Dataset containing car features and prices.
 - `data.csv`: random Dataset
 - `README.md`: This file, providing an overview of the project.
+- `score.py` : This file calculates the efficiency of Linear regression algorithm

 ## Requirements